jfuruness/lib_youtube_cd_burner/README.md

 ## TODO/Possible Future Improvements
 * [lib\_youtube\_cd\_burner](#lib\_youtube\_cd\_burner)

-        * Youtube_dl is slow, use a custom downloader to be faster
         * multiprocess?
         * Make better tests
         * Make it so that it checks if the path will run out of memory